BenjMy/dEXP_imaging/examples/magnetic/README.rst

 Magnetic potential field data
 =============================

+Sources properties:
+    - radius = 1.5e3
+    - inc = 50
+    - dec = -30

+- Identify 2 depths of sources produces by 2 distincts magnetic sources using the geometrical method
-- Identify 2 depths of sources produces by 2 distincts magnetic sources.
+- **in prep** Identify 2 depths of sources produces by 2 distincts magnetic sources using the dexp ratio method
-- Effect of the derivative order used for the upward continuation on the final solution